LevelUpMarketers/tta-management-plugin/docs/LoginRegisterPage.md

   validation rules used across the site (matching email/password pairs and strong password requirements).
 Registration happens via the existing `tta_register` AJAX endpoint.
+- **Password visibility toggles** on both registration password fields so visitors can confirm their entries on desktop and mobile.
+The toggle keeps the control accessible by announcing its current state via screen reader text.
 - **Automatic redirect** to the Events Listings page after either a successful login or a successful account creation.
 The redirect destination can be changed with the